 c, simultaneously assigning it the value

-'g'.
+'a'.
 Then, I define a pointer to

-pc, simultaneously assigning it the address of the variable
+pc, simultaneously assigning it the address of the

-c, directly using the variable
+c (a character), directly using the variable

-c, then the value of
+I then print out the value of

-c again, this time using the
+c again, but this time indirectly through the pointer to it (

-* prefix operator to
+* prefix operator to dereference

 Pointers can be changed at any time to point to something else, and you can assign the contents of one pointer to another:

-After defining and assigning to the two
+After defining and assigning values to the two

 d, I define and assign the address of